 Below you will find the initial steps of the Sulago® system as follows:

 - Step 1: Sour gas passes a dryer-cooler with a filter separator to remove liquid water from the gas.

 - Step 2: The gas is entering the first Sulago® tower to absorb the largest portion of H₂S.
 The second tower takes care of an absorption level of 3 ppmV H₂S.

 - Step 3: The compressor is boosting the pressure up to 8 bar and leads it through two membranes.

 - Step 4:The first membrane removes the largest CO₂ percentage and permeate it with the surplus of air into the atmosphere.
 The second membrane brings CO₂ load at spec – 3% into the gas stock.

 At any given time, only one Sulago® filter tower will be in operation, actively monitored by an H2S sniffer.
 The other will be on stand-by mode.
 When the level of H2S collected reaches the pre-set amount an alarm will be triggered sending a message to the controller.
 The system will then automatically switch over to the second (stand-by) tower.
 A signal will also be sent to our head office, notifying us that the saturated tower is ready for regeneration.
 Regenerable adsorbent, Sulafer®, will be collected and regenerated within our own factory.

-In contrast to other systems, which are using activated carbon, Sulago® is using our own developed Sulafer®.
-Sulafer® has the capability to regenerate without losing the ability to absorb H₂S.
-However, the cleaning of the adsorbent is feasible within our factory.
-Thus, it still has twice the lifespan in contrast to other absorbents.
+In contrast to other systems, which are using active coal, Sulago® is using our own developed Sulafer®.
+Sulafer® has the capability to regenerate three times without losing the ability to absorb H₂S.
+However, the cleaning of the absorbent is feasible within our factory.
+Besides that, Sulafer® has a minimum lifespan of one year, which equals 8000 operating hours.